cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/python/pip-install.rst

   activate  activate.csh  activate.fish  activate_this.py  easy_install
   easy_install-2.7  pip  pip-2.7  python  python2  python2.7

-It seens that there are several programs installed.
+It seems that there are several programs installed.
 Let's see where our current ``python`` is and what happens after activating this environment::